CLOSE

 What Is a Filter Driver?

-A filter drive is a kernel-mode driver that attaches to an existing device or driver stack to observe, modify, or block I/O operations without owning the device itself.
+A filter driver is a special kind of kernel-mode driver that attaches to an existing device or driver stack to observe, modify, or block I/O operations without owning the device itself.

 Filter drivers act like middleware: they sit between the operating system and the target driver (or hardware), intercepting I/O Request Packets (IRPs) as they pass through the stack.